 The source voltage is supplied on the OVPI pin and then connected to one input of the comparator.
-A DAC is used to generate a reference voltage.
+A D/A converter is used to generate a reference voltage.
 The comparator compares the reference voltage with the input voltage to produce the OVPO signal.